tagtogorg/tagtog-doc/collaboration.md

     </tr>
     <tr>
       <td><code>supercurator</code></td>
-      <td>Users invited as collaborators to a project.
-They can only see their annotations and <code>master</code>'s.
-They can edit <code>master</code>'s annotations.
-They can export master into their annotations.</td>
+      <td>Users invited as collaborators to a project who only can see their annotations and <code>master</code>'s.
+They can edit <code>master</code>'s annotations and export these into their annotations.</td>
     </tr>
     <tr>
       <td><code class="soon">curator</code></td>
-      <td><span class="soon">Users invited as collaborators to a project.
-They can only edit their own annotations.
-They cannot edit <code>master</code>'s annotations.
-They can export master into their annotations.</span> Coming soon.</td>
+      <td><span class="soon">Users invited as collaborators to a project who only can edit their own annotations.
+They cannot edit <code>master</code>'s annotations, but can export master into their annotations.</span> Coming soon.</td>
     </tr>
     <tr>
       <td><code class="soon">reader</code></td>